 At the beginning of the Old Covenant, Abraham set a pattern of giving that his children could follow throughout the remainder of the Covenant.
 So in response to the beginning of a New Covenant, our forefathers, just as Abraham did, established a pattern of giving as well.
 But we’ve been acting as children under the Old Covenant.
 We have chosen to follow the letter as opposed to the Spirit.

-Many people suggest that the book of Acts is called “Acts” because it records the acts of the apostles, but in actuality it is the acts of the Holy Spirit that is recorded.
+Many people suggest that the book of Acts is called “Acts” because it records the acts of the apostles, but in actuality, it is the acts of the Holy Spirit that are recorded.
 Because Acts is a record of the works of God’s Spirit, our trust should remain in the living, breathing God, and not the traditions and records set by men.
-The early apostles acted in response to the Spirit of God living and breathing inside of them, but instead we want to take the dead works of Abraham and place them on everyone’s shoulders to bear.
+The early apostles acted in response to the Spirit of God living and breathing inside of them, but instead, we want to take the dead works of Abraham and place them on everyone’s shoulders to bear.

 The children of men are born from man’s own works but the children of the Spirit are born into a spiritual calling.
-Are you a child of man or are you a child of God and his Spirit?
+Are you a child of the flesh or are you a child of God and his Spirit?
 Then give accordingly.

 Leave a Reply